creakosta/cordova-unityads-sdk/README.md

 # Unity Ads SDK for Cordova/Ionic 2

-This cordova plugin adds the Unity Ads SDK and adapter to cordova project.
+This cordova plugin adds the Unity Ads SDK (2.2.0) and adapter to cordova project, compatible with cordova-plugin-admob-free

 # How to Use